Saket-Upadhyay/Saket-Upadhyay.github.io/_posts/2020-08-17-ascwg-check.md

 ---

 <div class="message">
-Writeup of Reverse Engineering Challenge of Arab Security Cyber WarGames.
+A writeup of Reverse Engineering Challenge of Arab Security Cyber WarGames.

 Points : 300
 </div>

 ### Background
-Just a file `check` with no discription.
-Who gives discription for reverse challanges anyways?
+Just a file `check` with no description.
+Who gives a description of reverse challenges anyways?

 that being said let's dive into writeup.

-This was fairly easy challange.
+This was a fairly easy challenge.

 ### Solving

-First we just did `strings` but found nothing and will see why that's the case with this chal later.
+First, we just did `strings` but found nothing and will see why that's the case with this challenge later.

-#### Running for first time
+#### Running for the first time

 ![](/assets/images/check/1.png)

-ok that being done let's move to next part.
+ok that being done let's move to the next part.

 #### IDA Static Analysis